Joe Biden's proposal: Assure peace with Moscow by ceding territories.

 1. First of all, let's find out whether Putin is a peace-loving politician who wants peace without war in general and a peaceful Ukraine in particular?

 The answer to this question is obviously negative, because if Putin had such aspirations, he would not have started a completely unprovoked war with Ukraine (we don’t even remember Georgia and Syria here).
-The war in Ukraine is not a random step, carried out under the influence of mood swings, a “drink” of cognac or a not-so-kind word from Kabaeva.
+The war in Ukraine is not a random step, carried out under the influence of mood swings, a “drink” of cognac or a not entirely kind word from Kabaeva.
 Muscovy has been preparing for it since the beginning of independent Ukraine and especially intensively and purposefully throughout Putin’s reign.
 Since 2014, Moscow’s open military pressure on Ukraine has generally been steadily increasing, bringing more and more losses and human suffering to the Ukrainians.
 If Putin really wanted peace, then it could be achieved, as they say, “in two clicks.”
 To end the war, Moscow simply needs to liberate the occupied Ukrainian territories and withdraw its troops from there.
 But this is not even close.
 So what kind of desire for peace can Putin have in this state of affairs?

 2. Perhaps Putin has only now begun to strive for peace, since he has come to the conclusion that Muscovy has suffered significant losses that make a war with Ukraine “unprofitable”?